openwrt/packages/net/simple-adblock/files/README.md

 In general, whatever domain is specified to be whitelisted; it, along with with its subdomains will be whitelisted, but not any fake domains containing it.

+## How It Does Not Work

+For most of the [DNS Resolution Options](#dns-resolution-option) to work, your local LAN clients need to be set to use your router's DNS (by default ```192.168.1.1```).
+The ```dnsmasq.addnhosts``` is the only option which can help you block ads if your local LAN clients are NOT using your router's DNS.
+There are multiple ways your local LAN clients can be set to NOT use your router's DNS:

+  1. Hardcoded on the device.
+Some Android Lollipop 5.0 phones, some media-centric tablets and some streaming devices for example are known to have hardcoded DNS servers and they ignore your router's DNS settings.
+You can fix this by either:
+      - Rooting your device and changing it from hardcoded DNS servers to obtaining DNS servers from DHCP.
+      - Enabling ```simple-adblock```'s ```force_dns``` setting to override the hardcoded DNS on your device.
+  2. Manually set on the device.
+Instead of setting your device to obtain the DNS settings via DHCP, you can set the DNS servers manually.
+There are some guides online which recommend manually changing the DNS servers on your computer to Google's (8.8.8.8) or Cloudflare's (1.1.1.1) or OpenDNS (208.67.222.222).
+You can fix this by either:
+      - Changing the on-device DNS settings from manual to obtaining DNS servers from DHCP and changing your [router's DNS settings](https://openwrt.org/docs/guide-user/base-system/dhcp#all_options) to use the DNS from Google, Cloudflare or OpenDNS respectively.
+      - Enabling ```simple-adblock```'s ```force_dns``` setting to override the hardcoded DNS on your device.
+  3. Sent to your device from router via [DHCP Options](https://openwrt.org/docs/guide-user/base-system/dhcp_configuration#dhcp_options).
+You can fix this by either:
+      - Removing [DHCP Options](https://openwrt.org/docs/guide-user/base-system/dhcp_configuration#dhcp_options) 5 and 6 from your router's ```/etc/config/dhcp``` file.
+      - Enabling ```simple-adblock```'s ```force_dns``` setting to override the hardcoded DNS on your device.
+  4. By using the DNS-over-TLS, DNS-over-HTTPS or DNSCrypt on your local device or (if supported) by browser on your local device.
+You can fix this only by:
+      - Stopping/removing/disabling DNS-over-TLS, DNS-over-HTTPS or DNSCrypt on your local device and using the secure DNS on your router instead.
+There are merits to all three of the options above, I can recommend the ```https_dns_proxy``` and ```luci-app-https_dns_proxy``` packages for enabling DNS-over-HTTPS on your router.

 ## Documentation / Discussion

 Please head to [OpenWrt Forum](https://forum.openwrt.org/t/simple-adblock-fast-lean-and-fully-uci-luci-configurable-adblocking/1327/) for discussion of this package.